Diabetic nephropathy care at Mayo Clinic

 Advanced diagnosis and treatment

-Mayo Clinic offers advanced treatment options for end-stage kidney disease, including dialysis or transplant.
+Mayo Clinic offers advanced treatment options for end-stage kidney disease, including dialysis or kidney transplant.
 It offers state-of-the-art dialysis treatment, including the option for in-home dialysis.
 And the Mayo Clinic Kidney Transplant Program offers pre-transplant consultation, living-donor evaluation, transplant surgery and post-transplant care.

 Nationally and internationally recognized expertise